CaioCeretta/Rocketseat/angular/formacao-em-angular/nivel-1/first-project/first-project-comments.md

 In this example, angular accepts that we use two attributes with the same name, using one for the static values and other for the dynamic values.

+ ## Lesson 9 - Class binding in practice

+### Example no 1 - Active Button

+Simple button that transitions the background-color by clicking on it, and activating it.

+binding the class property to the isActive property and adding the class if isActive is true.

+Example no 2 - Invalid-Input

+In this scenario we have an input bound to the event checkInput, this event, on every letter we type, it passes the event to a function that checks wether that value exists, if no, it adds an error class and a error message, informing that the input is required to have a value.

+Again, we are typing the event we receive as Event, which is a generic Event type, and in order to retrieve that input value after the event, we must ensure that the event.target is an HTMLInputElement.

+And we use an `@if(hasError)` on the property, the @if is a structural angular directive.
+Angular compiler understands it and allow us to include or remove an HTML block (or a component) from the DOM based on a boolean conditional.
+In the same way that *ngIf used to do.

+### Example no 3 - Simple Visibility

+In this example we have a text with a class that will remove its opacity in case the button is clicked.
+It has two classes: one defined with class binding, which is the dynamic one based on the class property (`class.hidden="isHidden" ), and the class message-box, which is a static one.

+It has a transition for the opacity onClick, and the click chooses whether it appears or not.

+## Lesson 10 - Correctly applying margin and width

+The tip shown in this class helps us with the use and reuse for the components.

+Assume we have a Card, but want to use it in different places with different sizes.
+Therefore, for reusable components, we must always avoid to hard-code the its dimensions (width, height, margins, paddings, ...)

+For this example, we are going to create two components, the card component and the card consumer.

+### Card Component

+Card component will simply be a skeleton, where it has the header, containing the title, the body, and the footer of the card.
+Then it will have some basic color styling.
+And no logic inside of it.

+### Card Consumer

+Card consumer will be the parent of the card, he will the one having all the logic of the card.

+It will have card components but with different sizes for each card, just for exemplifying that this is how we should do in order to make this reusable.